Jacksonville voters elect Florida city's first female mayor

 Jacksonville voters elect Florida city’s first female mayor

 JACKSONVILLE, Fla.
-(AP) — Voter’s in Jacksonville, Florida, elected the city’s first female mayor on Tuesday.
+(AP) — Voters in Jacksonville, Florida, have elected the city’s first female mayor.

-Democrat Donna Deegan earned 52% of vote, beating Republican Daniel Davis, according to unofficial results.
+Democrat Donna Deegan earned 52% of the vote in Tuesday’s election, beating Republican Daniel Davis, according to unofficial results.
 About 217,000 people voted in the race, for a turnout of 33%.

 Davis conceded in a speech to supporters Tuesday night.